Leading Research & Innovation

 - 1,600: UNT has 1,600 talented faculty members, many who are experts in their fields and have earned honors such as National Science Foundation CAREER awards, Fulbrights and Guggenheim fellowships, National Medal of Arts honors, and Grammy, Emmy and Pulitzer nominations.

-- 4: UNT has one member of the National Academy of Engineering, one member of the National Academy of Sciences and two members of the National Academy of Inventors.
+- 6: UNT has two members of the National Academy of Inventors (one of whom is also a member of the National Academy of Sciences), one member of the National Academy of Engineering, one member of the National Academy of Public Administration Fellows, one member of the National Academy of Kinesiology and one member of the National Academy of Neuropsychology.

 Plant-Based Products and Cures